shiftproject/shift-cluster-setup/README.md

 ## Installation

-To install the `shift-cluster` command on linux run the following:
+To install or update the `shift-cluster` command on linux run the following:

 ```
 curl https://install.shiftproject.com | env=testnet bash